FAIRChemistry/FAIRVibSpec/specifications/fairvibspec.md

   - Type: integer
   - Description: Data offset.

+### SPCParameters

+Parameters extracted from the SPC file of the Raman spectrometer used for the measurement.

+- spc_version
+  - Type: integer
+  - Description: SPC file version number.

 ### Analysis

 Contains all steps and parameters used to manipulate data and to calculate results from one sample measurement.

+- x_data_corrected
+  - Type: float[]
+  - Description: The corrected x-axis data points, i.e. wavenumbers or wavelengths.
-- background_reference
+- x_data_unit
-  - Type: string
+  - Type: UnitDefinition
-  - Description: Reference to the IDs of background measurements used.
+  - Description: Unit of the corrected x-axis data points.
+- y_data_corrected
+  - Type: float[]
+  - Description: The corrected y-axis data points, i.e. intensities, counts, etc.
-- __sample_reference__
+- y_data_unit
-  - Type: string
+  - Type: UnitDefinition
-  - Description: Reference to the ID of the sample measurement.
+  - Description: Unit of the corrected y-axis data points.
-- corrected_data
-  - Type: Dataset
-  - Description: Dataset based on a measured sample and corrected with the background measurement and optionally baseline corrected.
-- baseline
+- processing_steps
-  - Type: Series
+  - Type: ProcessingSteps
-  - Description: Dataset containing the baseline values.
-Calculation is based on the classification algorithm FastChrom (Johnsen, L., et al., Analyst.
-2013, 138, 3502-3511.).
+  - Description: Contains the processing steps performed, as well as the parameters used for them.
 - bands
   - Type: Band[]
   - Description: Bands assigned and quantified within the spectrum.